New to ringette or to the Guelph Ringette Association (GRA)?

 A - Our registration page will provide the details (i.e. costs, level, etc) as well as take you through our secure on-line registration process.
 We will also have a registration table set up at our free Come-Try-Ringette skates.

 Q - My child is too old to start to play?

 A - You are never too old to start playing ringette.
 It is a game for all ages.
-In addition to our youth program, we also offer 'Open' play for individuals age 19 and older and sometimes we have an adult recreation team that is composed of parents (many who have never played before) and adults who played in their formative years.
+In addition to our youth program, we also offer 'Open' play for individuals age 19 and older and sometimes we have an adult shinny that is offered at two levels, experienced players and new adults to ringette - including parents (many who have never played before) and adults who played in their formative years.

 Q - How long is the ringette season?

-A - Rep tryouts and evaluations usually take place in May / June, free skates in September, with the season running from October to the end of March.
+A - Rep tryouts and evaluations usually take place in May / June, warmup skates in September, with the season running from October to the end of March.